Designed by real sailors.

 “We want to go anywhere..”

-But being able to put your finger on a map and say “let’s go there”—that’s the ultimate goal.
+Real freedom is being able to put your finger on a map and say, “we’re going there” without second-guessing the boat.

 Design Philosophy

-Every decision comes back to three things: safety, simplicity, and strength.
+Every decision comes back to three things: Simplicity, Strength and Safety.

 Why Aluminum

 Sailing around the world is a monumental task, from navigating foreign waters to procuring broken parts; it’s a full-time job and more.
-The Nahoa 55 is born from all the lessons we’ve learned over the past ten years and 50,000+ nautical miles from our first circumnavigation.
+Nahoa Yachts was born from all the lessons we’ve learned over the past ten years and 50,000+ nautical miles from our first circumnavigation.

 Aluminum is the ultimate material for long-range, expedition-style cruising yachts due to its exceptional strength-to-weight ratio, corrosion resistance, and ductility (deforms before it breaks).
 Unlike fiberglass, aluminum doesn’t require constant polishing, and deck hardware such as cleats and stations are welded on, eliminating leaks from above.